MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 ---
-title: Tutorial - Finding your sensitive content with the Azure Information Protection (AIP) scanner
+title: Tutorial - Discovering your sensitive content with the Azure Information Protection (AIP) scanner
 description: Use the Azure Information Protection (AIP) scanner to locate repositories that may be at risk.
 Then, drill down to scan those file shares for sensitive content.
 author: batamig
 ms.author: bagol
 manager: rkarlin
-ms.date: 10/11/2020
+ms.date: 11/04/2020
 ms.topic: tutorial
 ms.collection: M365-security-compliance
 ms.service: information-protection